frawau/aiotuya/README.md

 The wait, hiting the "Enter" key from time to time.

+You can also use the '-d' option to get debug messages.
+These are not suitable for human consumption and are known to cause cancer in rats.

 ## Provisioning Caveat

 For provisioning to work, you must be able to send broadcast packets over WiFi.
 In my case, I was only able to use provisioning on a laptop connected to my house WiFi.
 Trying from a wired computer did not work.
-Apparently my router (Asus RT-5300) did not relay the packets.
+Apparently my router (Asus RT-AC5300) did not relay the packets.
 Your milage may vary.

 ## Remembering devices keys